 At a later meeting on November 14th, the sub-committee met to review Louisiana’s sales and use tax structure with officials from the Louisiana Department of Revenue, Legislative Fiscal Office, and the Remote Sellers Commission presented foundational information on the tax.

-Louisiana currently imposes a 4.45% state sales and use tax.
-This state tax is levied on the sale or use of tangible personal property and eight specified services with some constitutional and statutory exclusions and exemptions.
+Currently imposing a 4.45% state sales and use tax, this Louisiana tax is levied on the sale or use of tangible personal property and eight specified services with some constitutional and statutory exclusions and exemptions.
 In addition to the state tax, each of the state’s 64 parishes levies a local sales tax which averages to be 5.10%.
 Combined, this 9.55% sales and use tax rate causes Louisiana to have the highest average rate in the nation.

 The next sub-committee meeting is scheduled for Wednesday, November 30th where the group will be reviewing severance tax, property tax, and excise tax.
 For any questions or concerns regarding this or any other legislative matters, please email firstname.lastname@example.org.